noncombatant/robotfindskitten/README.md

 Understanding The C Standard Library
 ------------------------------------

-So much for the syntax of C. What about the vocabulary?
+So much for the grammar of C. What about the vocabulary?
 Like all programming languages, C has a standard library of functions and data types that programmers can use and build on.
 The standard library is documented in Unix’ _manual pages_ (or “man pages” for short).